LubinKerhuel/hugo/content/authors/lubin/_index.md

 \end{array} \right.
 $$

-This Model Based Design (MBD) aproach enabled efficient test with real robots of new signal processing developped in my [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009.
+This Model Based Design (MBD) approach enabled efficient research on signal processing validated with real robot for my [PhD thesis](http://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009.
-It reduces the time from the simulation to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721) and replaced somehow our dSPACE platform.
+It reduces the time from the simulation to our [autonomous robot](https://www.researchgate.net/figure/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_fig11_261957721) and replaced somehow our dSPACE platform which was not embedded anyway.

 I used the same Rapid Control Prototyping (RCP) to develop data fusion algorithm on motion analysis for wearable sports article at [MOVEA](https://www.ideas-laboratory.com/projects/movea/) in 2010-2011.

-I joined [Microchip Technology](https://www.microchip.com/) where I am developing the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) to target dsPIC and PIC32 microcontrollers.
+I joined [Microchip Technology](https://www.microchip.com/) where I am pursuing the developpement of the [MPLAB blockset](https://www.microchip.com/simulinkblocks/) to target dsPIC and PIC32 microcontrollers.

 For company, scientists, and students, *rapid prototyping enables focusing on new ideas* rather than getting into the details of embedded programming.
 Shortening the loopback $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, obtaining better results, and reducing the time to market.

-The present website shares some experience through custom projects using Maltab/Simulink as Rapid Prototyping toolchain.
+The present website shares some experience through custom projects using Maltab/Simulink as Rapid Prototyping tool-chain.
-Examples uses the (free) [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC.
+Examples uses the free [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC.

-Examples are not reference design and are not endorsed by Microchip.
+Examples are not reference design and are not officially endorsed by Microchip.